 Writing This Blog

 I have been journaling for twenty-five years.
-It is an outlet for me to process my thoughts, emotions and events of a day.
+It is an outlet for me to process my thoughts, emotions, and events of the day.
 Due to my life traumas and losses, I am passionate about seeing others obtain healing and overcoming life challenges.

 My writing may fluctuate from writing intimately to my heavenly Father with you the reader getting a close-up view of snippets of my life.
 That style is when I am writing to an audience of one.
 Other times I will be speaking directly to you – the readers.